-NOTE: The lights must be turned off within 45 seconds of turning the ignition off to activate this feature
+NOTE: The lights must be turned off within 45 seconds of turning the ignition off to activate this feature.

-The Headlight delay time is programmable.
+The Headlight delay time is programmable on vehicles equipped with the Electronic Vehicle Information Center (EVIC).
 For details, refer to "Delay Turning Headlights Off," under "Personal Settings (Customer Programmable Features)," under "Electronic Vehicle Information Center (EVIC)" in Section 4 of this manual.